-Vezza, Piemonte.
-Demarie is a third-generation family owned and worked estate in Vezza d’Alba, just twenty minutes northwest of Barbaresco.
-It is in the heart of the ‘Roero’ where the terroir is not so different to its famed neighbours; Barolo and Barbaresco.
-The soils are a little lighter and even now mixed farming is common, the main crops being hazelnuts, vines, cereals and dairy.
-The regions’ post-war history has seen enormous change with a decline in the hazelnut sector and a rise in viticulture, this has been mirrored in the Demarie operation.
+Vezza, Piemonte Demarie is in Vezza d’Alba, in the heart of the ‘Roero’ just twenty minutes northwest of Barbaresco, it is a third-generation, family-owned and worked estate, where the terroir is not so different to its famed neighbours; Barolo and Barbaresco.
+The soils are a little lighter and, even now, mixed farming is common, the main crops being hazelnuts, vines, cereals and dairy.
+The regions’ post-war history has seen enormous change with a dramatic decline in the hazelnut sector and a large rise in viticulture.
+These changes have been mirrored in the Demarie operation.
 The farm has fourteen hectares of vineyards in Vezza, Castagnito, Castellinaldo and Guarene.
-Arneis, Barbera and Nebbiolo are the most important grape varieties in that area, however there is also Brachetto, Moscato and Dolcetto, the family is fully committed to indigenous varieties.
-Brothers, Paolo and Aldo, are fortunate to have different skills; Aldo prefers the cellar and vineyards, Paolo likes the travel and the office.
-Both not only share a passion for wine but also for constant innovation, concentrating on environmental issues and projects involving their local community.
-We especially like their straightforward approach: the winery was built in 2013, it is modern and functional; the winemaking respects the history of the Roero; experience and ambition force constant improvement and change.
-The family rent a vineyard in Barolo and two in Barbaresco.
-Their love of Champagne has led to experimentation with sparkling wines made from Arneis, Nebbiolo, Barbera and Freisa, and they dabble with orange wines.
-These diversions have also had a significant influence on the core wine production, it is an excellent and constantly evolving operation.
+Arneis, Barbera and Nebbiolo are the most important grape varieties in the area; however, there is also Brachetto, Moscato and Dolcetto, the family is fully committed to all of the indigenous varieties.
+Brothers, Paolo and Aldo are fortunate to have different skills; Aldo prefers the cellar and vineyards, Paolo likes the travel and the office.
+Both not only share a passion for wine but also for constant innovation, concentrating firmly on environmental issues and projects involving their local community.
+We especially like their straightforward approach: the winery was built in 2013, it is modern and functional.
+The winemaking respects the history of the Roero experience and ambition force constant improvement and change.
+The family also rent a vineyard in Barolo and two in Barbaresco.
+Their love of Champagne has led to experimentation with sparkling wines made from Arneis, Nebbiolo, Barbera and Freisa; they also dabble with orange wines.
+These diversions have had a significant positive influence on the core wine production, it is an excellent and constantly evolving operation.